-In truth, there’s not much to see, but the area has a certain understated charm and in amongst the local houses, you will find a couple of places to stay alongside a few cheap restaurants (including a seafood option), an excellent coffee shop and the odd minimart.
+Beyond their activity, there’s not much else to see, but Klong Mad does possess a certain understated charm and in amongst the local houses, you will find a couple of places to stay alongside a few cheap restaurants (including a seafood option), an excellent coffee shop and the odd minimart.

 The 3 star Koh Kood Beach Resort is the stand-out accommodation, but look out too for Klongmad Hostel on the pier and the cheaper bungalows at Wave-F and Baan Bua Cottage, both popular choices.

 Getting to Klong Mad

 Having shot past the hospital and the small petrol station in the central area of Hin Dam , the main road brings you to a crossroads.
 A left turn here takes you to the northern end of Ao Tapao Beach, but for Klong Mad, you should hang a right instead.

 The road soon reaches the bungalows of Wave-F, a long running operation set in a pretty garden, before it then drops down to the little bridge.
 Baan Bua Cottage sits just the other side of this, followed by a ramshackle row of basic houses, Suanya Resort and the village itself.

 In the Village

-Suanya Resort, an old style Thai spot, offers rooms in all sorts of different styles on a grassy area which leads down to the only tiny beach in Klong Mad.
-Opposite its entrance, Suanya Coffee makes for a good place to stop.
+Suanya Resort, an old style Thai spot with swimming pool, offers rooms in all sorts of different styles as well as fronting onto a tiny beach .
 Walk dow to the jetty at the end of the lane and you can access the sand from there.
 Suanya Coffee, opposite the resort entrance, makes for an ideal spot to escape the heat.

 Immediately before Suanya Resort, another route, branching off to the right, leads north up the island, with the uniquely styled cabanas of Koh Kood Beach Resort dominating the hill at the start.

-A few hundred metres further into the forest, you’ll find a collection of houses and bunaglows for rent – Ban Por Homestay, Good View House, Kood Life and Koh Kood Garden.
+A few hundred metres further into the forest, you’ll find a collection of houses and bungalows for rent – Ban Por Homestay, Good View House, Kood Life and Koh Kood Garden.